the-turing-game/the-source-and-comments/README.md

 # The source and comments
 ## The article authored by Mr. Turing in 1950
-The article in the _philosophical_ magazine Mind, a quarterly review in _psychology_ and philosophy is entitled "COMPUTING MACHINERY AND INTELLIGENCE" by A.M.
+The article in the _philosophical_ magazine Mind, a quarterly review in _psychology_ and philosophy is opening the **LIX** volume of it is entitled "I.—COMPUTING MACHINERY AND INTELLIGENCE" by A.M.
 Turing (see the facsimile of it attached).
+The other parts of this volume include:
+- II.—SUBJECT AND PREDICATE, by PETER THOMAS GEACH;
+- III.—FREGE'S SINN UND BEDEUTUNG, by PAUL D. WIENPAHL;
+- IV.—THE THEORY OF SOVEREIGNTY RESTATED, by W. J. REES;
+- V.—A NOTE ON VERIFICATION, by FREDERICK C. COPLESTON;
+- VI.—DISCUSSIONS, including  "THE EXISTENCE OF GOD" by THOMAS MCPHERSON;
+- VII.—CRITICAL NOTICE, by C. D. BROAD;
+- VIII.—NEW BOOKS, by MAURICE CRANSTON and MARTHA KNEALE.

+So, that you would get the idea of the overall context of the volume.

 ## The preamble
 Let me quote: